emberjs/ember.js/README.md

 # How to Run Tests

-## Via testem
+## Via Ember CLI

-[Testem](https://github.com/airportyh/testem) is a tool for running tests against multiple launchers.
-For instance, Chrome and PhantomJS.

-1. Install Testem: `npm install -g testem`
-2. Run testem: `testem` or run Testem with specific browers: `testem -l Safari,Firefox`
+1. Run: `ember test --server`

-Testem is a CI tool, so it will run tests as you change files.
+Ember CLI is a CI tool, so it will run tests as you change files.

 ## On the console with PhantomJS